parkerjgit/algorithms/markdown/arrays_and_strings/arrays.md

 ---
 ## More Problems

-1. Count number of matching subsequences in pool of candidates -  maintain bucket that maps char to chars remaining for each candidate. see [full implementation](javascript/arrays_and_strings/count_matching_subsequences.js)

-4. find/count some combination of items in an array (that satisfy a condition) with single pass + hash (e.g., two/three/zero sum)
+1. find/count some combination of items in an array (that satisfy a condition, esp. math expression) with single pass + hash (e.g., two/three/zero sum) - Use a [Hash Tables](./markdown/hash_tables/hash_tables.md)

-6. find kth smallest (in nlogk, and n time)
+1. find kth smallest (in nlogk, and n time) - use a [Heap](./markdown/heaps/heaps.md)
-5. implement stack/heap/map with an array.
+1. implement stack/heap/map with an array.

 sample online data (design packet sniffer) generate a random subset (sample offline data)